Upgrade Your Outdoor Lighting

 Long porches and breezy cabanas in warm climates need outdoor ceiling fans to circulate air overhead.
 In lieu of a chandelier, look to stylish sconces to balance the decor.
 Repeat the same sconces around the space for uniformity and even spots of illumination when the space is in use during evening hours.

 Play off the architectural style of the home or the furnishings with your finishes and design of choice.
-The industrial chrome outdoor wall light is a fantastic choice for homes with a coastal vibe.
+The industrial chrome outdoor wall light look is a fantastic choice for homes with a coastal vibe.